Windows into Language: Benefits and Challenges of Combining Methods

 Thursday, August 22, 2019, 1:45 – 3:30 pm, Finlandia Hall

-This symposium brings together researchers each studying language using multiple different methods and from different methodological perspectives.
-Presentations will be followed by panel discussion of what we have learned thus far by combining methods and what challenges remains outstanding.
+This symposium brings together researchers studying the neurobiology of language from different methodological perspectives.
+Talks will be followed by a panel discussion of the benefits and challenges of combining methods to study the neurobiology of language.

 Evelina (Ev) Fedorenko, PhD